Parnell Street: Regeneration

-The Moore Street Mall also has an entrance on Parnell Street.
+Moore Street Mall also has an entrance on Parnell Street.
 Cineworld (UGC) cinema on Parnell Street is the largest cinema in Ireland, with 17 screens.
-The street also has flagship city centre stores for German discount supermarket chains such as Aldi and Lidl.
+The street also has an Aldi supermarket and a wide variety of modern international and specialist ethnic retail.

 A Stringfellow's restaurant and strip club operated on Parnell Street for a number of months before closing because of poor trading performance.
 Various residents' associations, women's groups and Christian groups had campaigned against it, and its demise has been linked to those protests.

 The eastern end of Parnell Street, having remained comparatively undeveloped, is now home to a thriving immigrant community.
-Most notably, a plethora of authentic Chinese and Korean restaurants have lent the east side the reputation of being Dublin's Chinatown.
+The proliferation of Chinese and Korean restaurants has lent the east side the reputation of being Dublin's Chinatown.
+One of the first people to open a Chinese restaurant in Dublin, William Wong, stated it was an Irish missionary Dominican nun who encouraged him to emigrate to Ireland with his family.
 There is also a significant presence of African and East and Central European businesses at the eastern end.